-- A child generally receives 75% of the worker’s benefit amount.
-(Refer to Survivor Benefits for Children to learn more.)
+- - A child generally receives 75% of the worker’s benefit amount.

 When you qualify for Social Security retirement benefits, your children may also qualify to receive benefits on your record.
 Your eligible child can be your biological child, adopted child or stepchild.
 A dependent grandchild may also qualify.
 A child may receive benefits until age 18 with a few exceptions.

 In order to receive benefits, your child must:

 - - Be unmarried; and

 - - Be under age 18; or

 - - Be under 18–19 years old and a full-time student (no higher than grade 12); or

 - - Be under 18 or older and disabled from a disability that started before age 22.

 Within your family, each qualified child may receive a monthly payment up to one-half of your full retirement benefit amount.
 However, there is a maximum benefit amount for each family.
 The maximum benefit amount depends on your benefit amount and the number of family members who also qualify on your record.
 The limit varies between 150% and 180% of the deceased worker’s benefit amount.

 If you have a divorced spouse who qualifies for benefits, it will not affect the amount of benefits you or your family may receive.